aetiologicCanada/openosp_evidently_demo/README.md

 then:

+monitor with:

-monitor docker-compose logs -f to see files send to evidently.
+docker-compose logs -f to see files send to evidently.

 Once this is working, we can: